String Submodular Functions with Curvature Constraints: Uniform Structure

 Then, we can derive bounds in the same way as Theorem~1, and the results are symmetric.

 The results in Theorem 1 implies that for a string submodular function, we have $\sigma(O) \geq 0$.
 Otherwise, part (i) of Theorem~1 would imply that $f(G_K)\geq f(O)$, which is absurd.
-Moreover, if the function is backward monotone, then $\sigma(O)\leq 1$.
-From these, we get the following result, which is also derived in \cite{streeter2008online}.
+Recall that if the function is postfix monotone, then $\sigma(O)\leq \sigma \leq 1$.
+From these facts and part (i) of Theorem~\ref{thm1}, we obtain the following result, also derived in \cite{streeter2008online}.

-\begin{Corollary} Suppose that $f$ is string submodular and backward monotone.
+\begin{Corollary} Suppose that $f$ is string submodular and postfix monotone.
 Then,

 \end{Corollary}